How a small agency is creating its engineering career framework

 At a certain point, you're as prepared as you're going to be, and it's time to be true to your convictions and commit.
 We settled on our approach and recodified our engineering roles and responsibilities.

-This blog outlines the career framework we settled upon for our software engineering team at Brightec.
+Read more here: This blog outlines the career framework we settled upon for our software engineering team at Brightec.

 The articulation of Software Engineering roles we'd arrived at for Brightec is only really 'the end of the beginning' of the story.
 Reflecting on what we'd documented, we then thought deeply about how to introduce and implement the new career framework within the team.
-Coming soon.
+Since the 'launch', we look at what's changed, what hasn't, and the next steps and extensions in our near and far future.

 Looking for something else?